 If a student has a free period at the end of the day and chooses to remain in the building or on school property, he must conform to the unscheduled time policy and be in an authorized area.
-He must follow the dress code and
+He must follow the dress code and may carry his book bag only if he remains in the cafeteria.

-Student Injury

-Student Records

-Textbooks

-Tobacco Products

-Transfers

-Unscheduled Time

-Free Periods
+Student Injury Student Records Textbooks Tobacco Products Transfers Unscheduled Time Free Periods

+General Policies, cont.